Ada-Instruct: Adapting Instruction Generators for Complex Reasoning

 \section{Abstract}

-Generating diverse and sophisticated instructions for downstream tasks by Large Language Models (LLMs) is pivotal for advancing the effect.
-Current approaches leverage closed-source LLMs, employing in-context prompting for instruction generation.
-However, in this paper, we found that in-context prompting cannot generate complex instructions with length $\ge 100$ for tasks like code completion.
+Instructions augmentation is a crucial step for unleashing the full potential of large language models (LLMs) in downstream tasks.
+Existing Self-Instruct methods primarily simulate new instructions from a few initial instructions with in-context learning.
+However, our study identifies a critical flaw in this approach: even with GPT4o, Self-Instruct cannot generate complex instructions of length $\ge 100$, which is necessary in complex tasks such as code completion.

-To solve this problem, we introduce Ada-Instruct, an adaptive instruction generator developed by fine-tuning open-source LLMs.
-Our pivotal finding illustrates that fine-tuning open-source LLMs with a mere ten samples generates long instructions that maintain distributional consistency for complex reasoning tasks.
-We empirically validated Ada-Instruct's efficacy across different applications, including code completion, mathematical reasoning, and commonsense reasoning.
-The results underscore Ada-Instruct's superiority, evidencing its improvements over its base models, current self-instruct methods, and other state-of-the-art models.\footnote{Code is available at \url{https://github.com/wangitu/Ada-Instruct}}
+To address this issue, our key insight is that fine-tuning open source LLMs with only {\it ten examples} can produce complex instructions that maintain distributional consistency for complex reasoning tasks.
+We introduce Ada-Instruct, an \underline{ada}ptive \underline{instruct}ion generator developed through fine-tuning.
+We empirically validated Ada-Instruct's efficacy across different applications.
+The results highlight Ada-Instruct's capacity to generate long, intricate, and distributionally consistent instructions.\footnote{Code is available at \url{https://github.com/wangitu/Ada-Instruct}}